 Is space travel the next hot-tourist attraction?

-Space, the next frontier, no longer a whimsical concept to science-fiction enthusiasts, but an exciting adventure for those eagerly awaiting for the near future of interstellar travel.
+Space, the next frontier, no longer a whimsical concept to science-fiction enthusiasts, but an exciting adventure for those eagerly awaiting the near future of interstellar travel.
 We are witnessing the beginning of space tourism.
-As the likes of Elon Musk’s SpaceX and Jeff Bezos’ Blue Origin that are pioneering rocketship technology.
+As the likes of Elon Musk’s SpaceX and Jeff Bezos’ Blue Origin are pioneering rocketship technology.
 As well as Richard Branson’s private spaceflight company, Virgin Galactic, and Frank Bunger’s company Orion Span who is working on, what I would call, a “space-cation”.
 We are witnessing the beginning of space travel on a private basis.
 Settlements on Mars, revisiting the moon, family weekend trips around the Earth, and possibly full-on vacation stay on a space cruise ship, are all possibilities.

 Concepts from pop culture such as The Martian by Anthony Weir, The 5th Element, HBO’s new series Avenue 5, and the acclaimed Star Trek and Star Wars movies have stirred our imagination and creativity.
 And now, we are left to wonder what will happen in the real world?
 How will space travel be commercialized, and who will be the ones to witness our planet from an “outside” perspective?